dell-asm/dell-brocade/docs/zone_create_delete.md

     member: If present, this parameter specifies the memberWWPN/alias name of the nodes to be added to the zone.
 MemberWWPN or aliasname of the member can be used to specify the parameter .
 To specify a MemberWWPN, use XX:XX:XX:XX:XX:XX:XX:XX, and alias name can be any string value.

-    zoneconfig: If present, this parameter holds the value, to/from which, zone created/deleted needs to be added/removed.

 # -------------------------------------------------------------------------
 # Parameter signature